Comtat Venaissin: Administration

 Under the Counts of Toulouse, the chief officer of the Comtat Venaissin was the Seneschal.

 From 1294 to 1791 the chief administrator of the Comtat Venaissin was the Rector, who was appointed directly by the Pope.
 Most of the incumbents were in fact prelates, either Archbishops or Bishops, and the Rector therefore had the right to wear a purple garb, similar to that of an Apostolic Chamberlain.
 His official residence was in Carpentras.
 He had no authority over Avignon, however, which was administered by a Cardinal Legate or a Vice-Legate, also appointed directly by the Pope.
 Gradually, however, the power of the Vice-Legate encroached on that of the Rector, until the Cardinal virtually held the position of a governor, and the Rector had the functions of a judge.
 In both cases their tenure was for a period of three years, renewable.

-The Rector had the right to receive the feudal oaths of homage of all the papal vassals.
+The Rector had the right to receive oaths of homage of all the papal 'vassals'.
 He also had the right to receive the oaths of bishops who held property by virtue of their office which was in feudal tenure from the pope.
 The Rector named the Notaries of the Comtat.
 He presided at the negotiation and payment of revenues of the Apostolic Chamber.
 His court was the Supreme Court of the Comtat Venaissin, and he had both criminal and civil jurisdiction of the first instance, and appellate jurisdiction from the courts of the regular judges of the three judicial circuits.

 The Rector was seconded by a Vice-Rector, named the Lieutenant of the Rector, also a papal appointee.
 He had judicial powers similar to those of the Rector.

 The administration of the Comtat was in the hands of the Estates of the Comtat, which consisted of the Élu (a nobleman), the Bishop of Carpentras, the Bishop of Cavaillon, the Bishop of Vaison, and eighteen representatives of the three judicial districts into which the Comtat was divided.
 The Estates held their meetings at Carpentras.

 The Apostolic Camera (Treasury of the Holy Roman Church) had a permanent office in Carpentras, with full jurisdiction in all financial matters concerning the rights of the Holy See in the Comtat.
 This included the obligations of bishops and other ecclesiastical persons to the papacy.